carayolthomas/Sunly-Objc/README.md

 Of course, I am still hoping to join the [Shadow](https://shadow.tech) 💻

+## 💻 Requirements
+Sunly is written in Objective-C and supports iOS 11.0+.
+Built with Xcode 10.

 ## 🐍 Architecture
 I decided to deal with this app like it could become a big one.
 So I've used the [VIPER](https://medium.com/@smalam119/viper-design-pattern-for-ios-application-development-7a9703902af6) architectural pattern.
 This is a kind of Clean Architecture for iOS applications.